This post may contain affiliate links. Please read myย disclosure policy.

 Likely a result of either too much tahini, too much garlic, or too much lemon juice, so start with the quantities listed here!

-• Roasted red pepper.
-Add a handful of diced and roasted red pepper when blending and on top!
+Roasted red pepper hummus.
+Add a handful of diced, roasted red pepper when blending, and on top!

-• Olives.
-Give it a salty twist with chopped black olives, green olives, or Kalamata olives.
+Olives.
+Please give it a salty twist with chopped black olives, green olives, or Kalamata olives.

-• Top with other spices.
-Like everything bagel seasoning or a za-atar blend.
+Top with other spices.
+Everything bagel seasoning or a za’atar blend are great options.

 More Easy Dip Recipes